Connect with others who understand.

 • Having a family history of amyloidosis

-• Having multiple myeloma (a type of blood and bone marrow cancer)
+• Living with multiple myeloma (a type of blood and bone marrow cancer)

 Dementia Causes